blockchain-it-hr/ink-remix-plugin/README.md

   <img  src="static/emptyLog.png">
 </p>

-Click on the build button.
+Click on the *Build* button.
 As building progresses you will see logs from the backend building logs in real-time.

 Your log should look something like this after a successful build.